greezlu/HoverIntent/README.md

 ```
 ## Methods
 ### .deactivateListeners()
-Removing current listeners from .obj
+Removing current listeners from target

 ### .activateListeners()
-Add current listeners to .obj if they were removed
+Add current listeners on target (if they were removed)

 ### .changeTarget(newTarget)
 Remove listeners from current target and add to the new one